This text is translated into Russian by google automatic human level neural machine.

 -And the Elgin project may eventually become such a growth point? - There, the situation is somewhat different.
 The main problem of the Elga field was its geography.
 The only issue that was resolved was the construction of the 300-kilometer railway, but here the company MECHEL had some known difficulties, given the crisis, quite understandable.
 The world situation in recent years, the coal industry, to put it mildly, does not favor.
 But I am sure that with time this project will also stand on its feet for one simple reason: there are no deposits of coking coal with such qualitative characteristics in the world.
 And the products of Elga will definitely be in demand.
 In addition to coal, there are unique deposits of gold and precious metals that could play a very important role in the development of the economy of the Far East.
 Just at the moment this is a matter of the future, even if it is foreseeable.
 But we can not dwell only on today.
 It is time to think about the development of deposits of rare-earth metals in Yakutia - now we are bringing too much of such valuable raw materials from abroad instead of putting our own reserves into circulation.
 As far as I know, Rostec has begun to study this problem.
 The corporation has already come to our republic.

 -You mentioned several large investors.
-Is it an accident that among them there are practically no foreigners? - Until now, Yakutia really relied mainly on Russian capital.
-For foreign investors, the republic almost always (until recently certainly) was a sort of terra incognita.
-Especially because we have developed mainly in the mining industry.
-Only in the middle of the 2000 with the beginning of the development of oil and gas projects, interest in a rich and promising republic began to grow among partners outside of Russia.
-Even now, to be honest, according to the secret tradition, "we trust our own more."
+Is it an accident that among them there are practically no foreigners? - Until today, Yakutia really relied mainly on Russian capital.
+For foreign investors, the republic has almost always (until recently, for sure) been a kind of terra incognita.
+Moreover, the mining industry was developing in our country.
+Only in the mid-2000s, with the start of the development of oil and gas projects, interest in the rich and promising republic began to grow among partners outside Russia.
+To be honest, we now, according to the unspoken tradition, “trust our own people more”.
 However, the situation changed after Russian President Vladimir Putin visited the People's Republic of China in 2014.
-The political will of the two leaders of superpowers created conditions for intensive contacts with investors from the Middle Kingdom, and we try not to miss such an opportunity.
+The political will of the two leaders of the superpowers has created conditions for intensive contacts with investors from the Middle Kingdom, and we are trying not to miss this opportunity.